dossma/telegram-downloader/README.md

 Downloads all content from a Telegram channel

 ## Motivation
-When you know a channel which continously shares interesting things like pictures, text documents, videos etc, you may want to store them on your computer.
+When you know a channel which continously shares interesting content, you may want to store them on your computer.
-It is also useful as the channel may shut down at some point.
+It is also useful as the channel (or the app itself) may shut down at some point.

+## Usage
+The program is targeted for channels which provide media such as documents, audio files, videos or pictures.
+In this design, it is rather not suitable for plain text messages.

 ## Procedure
 To use this program, it is beforehand required to have an API ID and an API hash which you can get from https://core.telegram.org/api/obtaining_api_id#obtaining-api-id.